French defense minister sees Raqqa battle starting in coming days

-PARIS A battle against Islamic State to recapture the Syrian city of Raqqa is likely to start in the coming days, French Defence Minister Jean-Yves Le Drian said on Friday.
+PARIS (Reuters) - A battle against Islamic State to recapture the Syrian city of Raqqa is likely to start in the coming days, French Defence Minister Jean-Yves Le Drian said on Friday.

 "France has always said that Raqqa was a major objective," Le Drian told CNews television station.
 "Today, one can say that Raqqa is encircled, that the battle for Raqqa will start in the coming days."